Best Paddle Boards For $500 | 2023 Budget SUP Guide

 • Save

-However, there is still a fine line between a quality iSUP on a budget and a “cheap” paddle board that isn’t likely to last more than a single season (if even that much).
+There is still a fine line between a quality iSUP on a budget and a “cheap” paddle board that isn’t likely to last more than a single season (if even that long).
+We’ll never recommend a “cheap” paddle board, but we have several inexpensive and budget-friendly paddle boards that we have tested and approve.

-With that in mind, Here’s a list of our favorite budget-friendly iSUPs under $500.
-We know from first-hand experience and testing these boards are not just low cost, but also high quality.
+With that in mind, here’s a list of our favorite budget-friendly iSUPs under $500.
+We know from first-hand experience and testing that these boards are not just low-cost but also high-quality.

 Best Budget Inflatable Paddle Boards Comparison Chart